 Question types include multiple-choice, short-response, and extended-response.
 The test is administered over 3 days and testing is untimed.

-The Mathematics exams align with Common Core State Standards.
+The Mathematics exams within the NY Testing Program align with Common Core State Standards.
 The content varies depending on grade level and includes the following topics: number sense and operations, measurement, statistics, probability, algebra, and geometry.

 Question types include multiple-choice, short-response, and extended-response.
 The test is administered over 3 successive days with testing comprised of three books.
 The testing is untimed.